Settlement movement: United Kingdom

 The movement started in 1884 with the founding of Toynbee Hall in Whitechapel, in the East End of London.
 These houses, radically different from those later examples in America, often offered food, shelter, and basic and higher education, provided by virtue of charity on part of wealthy donors, the residents of the city, and (for education) scholars who volunteered their time.

 Victorian Britain, increasingly concerned with poverty, gave rise to the movement whereby those connected to universities settled students in slum areas to live and work alongside local people.
 Through their efforts settlement houses were established for education, savings, sports, and arts.
 Such institutions were often praised by religious representatives concerned with the lives of the poor, and criticised as normative or moralistic by radical social movements.

 There were basic commonalities in the movement.
 These institutions were more concerned with societal causes for poverty, especially the changes that came with industrialisation, rather than personal causes which their predecessors believed were the main reason for poverty.
 The settlement movement believed that social reform was best pursued and pushed for by private charities.
 The movement was oriented toward a more collectivist approach and was seen as a response to socialist challenges that confronted the British political economy and philanthropy.

 The British Association of Settlements and Social Action Centres is a network of such organisations.

 Other early examples include Browning Hall, formed in Walworth in 1895 by Francis Herbert Stead, and Mansfield House Settlement, also in east London (see Percy Alden).
 Oxford House in Bethnal Green was sponsored by High Church Anglicans associated with Oxford University.
+West London saw its first settlement not until 1907.
+Dogged by overcrowding, unsanitary conditions and rank poverty, the new arrivals attracted by work in Edwardian Fulham elicited the concern of the late Victorian Bishop of London, Mandell Creighton and his wife, Louise, lodged in Fulham Palace.
+After his early death, his widow founded Bishop Creighton House Settlement in Lillie Road, Fulham, in his memory.
 In Edinburgh, the New College Settlement was founded in 1893, followed by the Edinburgh University Settlement in 1905.
 Bristol University Settlement was founded by Marian Pease and Hilda Cashmore in 1911.

 There is also a global network, The International Federation of Settlements and Neighborhood Centers (IFS).

 The movement gave rise to many social policy initiatives and innovative ways of working to improve the conditions of the most excluded members of society.
 The Poor Man's Lawyer service came about because a barrister volunteered his time and encouraged his friends to do the same.
 In general, the settlement movement, and settlement houses in particular, "have been a foundation for social work practice in this country".